Azerbaijan: Military

-The history of the modern Azerbaijan army dates back to Azerbaijan Democratic Republic in 1918 when the National Army of the newly formed Azerbaijan Democratic Republic was created on 26 June 1918.
-When Azerbaijan gained independence after the dissolution of the Soviet Union, the Armed Forces of the Republic of Azerbaijan were created according to the Law on the Armed Forces of 9 October 1991.
-The original date of the establishment of the short-lived National Army is celebrated as Army Day (26 June) in today's Azerbaijan.
+The National Army of the Azerbaijan Democratic Republic was created on 26 June 1918.
+When Azerbaijan gained independence after the dissolution of the Soviet Union, the Armed Forces of the Republic of Azerbaijan were created according to the law on the armed forces of 9 October 1991.
+The original date of the establishment of the short-lived National Army is celebrated as Army Day (26 June).
 As of 2021, Azerbaijan had 126,000 active personnel in its armed forces.
 There are also 17,000 paramilitary troops and 330,00 reserve personnel.
 The armed forces have three branches: the Land Forces, the Air Forces and the Navy.
 Additionally the armed forces embrace several military sub-groups that can be involved in state defense when needed.
 These are the Internal Troops of the Ministry of Internal Affairs and the State Border Service, which includes the Coast Guard as well.
-The Azerbaijan National Guard is a further paramilitary force.
-It operates as a semi-independent entity of the Special State Protection Service, an agency subordinate to the President.
+The Azerbaijani National Guard is a paramilitary force that operates as a semi-independent entity of the Special State Protection Service, an agency subordinate to the president.

 Azerbaijan adheres to the Treaty on Conventional Armed Forces in Europe and has signed all major international arms and weapons treaties.
 Azerbaijan closely cooperates with NATO in programs such as Partnership for Peace and Individual Partnership Action Plan/pfp and ipa.
-Azerbaijan has deployed 151 of its Peacekeeping Forces in Iraq and another 184 in Afghanistan.
+Azerbaijan has deployed 151 of its peacekeeping forces in Iraq and another 184 in Afghanistan.

 Azerbaijan spent $2.24 billion on its defence budget as of 2020, which amounted to 5.4% of its total GDP, and some 12.7% of general government expenditure.
-Azerbaijani defense industry manufactures small arms, artillery systems, tanks, armors and noctovision devices, aviation bombs, UAV'S/unmanned aerial vehicle, various military vehicles and military planes and helicopters.
+Azerbaijani defense industry manufactures small arms, artillery systems, tanks, armors and night vision devices, aviation bombs, UAVs/unmanned aerial vehicle, various military vehicles and military planes and helicopters.